-Ooey gooey cheesy turkey, black bean, and sweet potato rice enchilada skillet.
-This easy-to-prepare meal is packed with veggies and lean protein!
+Ooey gooey cheesy Turkey Enchilada Skillet with black beans and sweet potato rice.
+This easy-to-prepare meal is packed with veggies and lean protein and is grain-free!

 This turkey and sweet potato rice enchilada skillet is so simple to prepare, is super filling, and while it’s comforting, it’s still on the healthful end of the spectrum.